Parents & Guardians Clearing Advice

 Things to remember

-- Once the exams are over take some time to think about the possible need for Clearing - if it were needed, which courses and universities would be the best options for your prospective student.
+- Once the exams are over take some time to think about the possible need for Clearing - if it were needed, which courses and universities would be the best options for your son or daughter.

 - Take time to look at websites, get to know what the universities offer, what grades students need to go there, and how suitable the universities might be.